22 Half Moon Street

 He took a sip of the warm amber liquid.
 “How long has it been since you and Mia announced yourselves at my door, Mr. Tandi?”

 His manservant’s eyes lit up at the memory.
 “My word— seems very long ago—ten years, I believe, sir.”
-Exeter recalled the tall, soft spoken African man standing in the foyer, holding the hand of a doe-eyed waif of a child, the young Anatolia Chadwick.
+Exeter recalled the tall, soft spoken African man standing at his door, holding the hand of a doe-eyed waif of a child, the young Anatolia Chadwick.
 Mia, as she was called, even by her parents, was at best a distant relation.
 But, it seemed, he and his father were all the child had left in the world.

 Mr. Tandi had recounted a hair-raising tale of a bloodthirsty raid on a small town built around a mining operation.
 Mia’s parents had been murdered.
 Wearing the clothes on their backs and carrying a hidden pouch filled with diamonds, Tandi and the child had made their way to Cape Town, sold a few gems, and booked passage on the first ship bound for London.

 A last swallow of brandy slipped down his throat.
-Exeter closed his eyes and pictured the scrawny little girl and the African man––as dark as midnight––standing at the door.
+Ten years had passed.
+Exeter closed his eyes, picturing the scrawny little girl and the African man, as dark as midnight, huddled together in the foyer.
 He set his glass down and rose from the comfortable chair.
 Tapping lightly at Mia's door, he slipped inside.

 Silently, Exeter moved to the edge of the canopy bed.
 He swept back a veil of diaphanous curtain and watched her breathe, tempted to get out his stethoscope and listen to her heart.
 She had always looked like an angel in her sleep; since when had she become the devil’s own temptress?